In re Guardianship of Kowalski: Facts and prior history

 In May 1988, a federal judge asked specialists to conduct a study of Sharon to determine whether she had sufficient mental capacity to express her wishes with regard to visitation, and, if so, to determine what her wishes were.
 During that evaluation process, Thompson was allowed to visit Sharon for the first time in several years.
-The Miller-Dwan Medical Center specialists determined that Sharon did have the capacity to do so, and based on their understanding of Sharon's wishes Thompson was allowed to resume limited visitation in January 1989.
+The Miller-Dwan Medical Center specialists determined that Sharon did have the capacity to express her wishes, and based on their understanding of Sharon's wishes Thompson was allowed to resume limited visitation in January 1989.
 In March 1989, Thompson published a book about her experience with co-author Dr. Julie Andrzejewski, titled Why Can't Sharon Kowalski Come Home?

 In late 1988, because of his deteriorating health, Donald Kowalski asked the court appoint a new guardian.
 Thompson filed an uncontested petition to be named Sharon's successor guardian in August 1989.
 A hearing on the petition was held in August 1990.

-Because a Kowalski family friend, Karen Tomberlin, had contacted Sharon's attorney requesting to testify against Thompson's guardianship, the court deferred consideration of Thomson's guardianship petition until it could conduct an evidentiary hearing.
+Because a Kowalski family friend, Karen Tomberlin, had contacted Sharon's attorney requesting to testify against Thompson's guardianship, the court deferred consideration of Thompson's guardianship petition until it could conduct an evidentiary hearing.
 At that hearing, Thompson called sixteen medical witnesses who testified about Sharon's mental state, her interaction with Thompson, and her preference in regard to visitation.
-Three witnesses opposed to Thompson's guardianship; Sharon's sister, Tomberlin, and another family friend, also testified.
-Donald Kowalski told the court that he and his wife would not visit their daughter if Thompson became guardian.
+Three witnesses opposed to Thompson's guardianship— Sharon's sister, Tomberlin, and another family friend—also testified.
+Donald Kowalski told the court that he and his wife would not visit their daughter if Thompson became her guardian.

 Judge Robert Campbell of the St. Louis County District Court in Duluth, Minnesota, denied Thompson's petition on April 19, 1991, and named Tomberlin as Sharon's guardian.
 He wrote that Thompson "has demonstrated commitment and devotion to the welfare of Sharon Kowalski" and that he recognized her contributions to Sharon's therapy and counseling and understanding of her "medical, material and social needs."
-He stated Sharon Kowalski's own wishes: "In the past two years, when asked where she would like to live, Sharon has consistently said, 'St. Cloud with Karen.'"
+He affirmed that Sharon Kowalski's own wish was to return to the home she had shared with Thompson: “In the past two years, when asked where she would like to live, Sharon has consistently said, 'St. Cloud with Karen.'"
 He counted against Thompson's petition her disclosure of Sharon's sexual orientation "to Sharon's parents and the world without Sharon's consent" and the fact that Thompson had established "other domestic partnerships" since Sharon's accident.
 Thomas B. Stoddard, executive director of the Lambda Legal Defense Fund, called the decision "a deep offense not only to all lesbians and gay men, but to all Americans who choose their partners and households by their own terms and not the legal rules imposed by society."
 He said: "Sharon chose her family.
 But the judge doesn't agree, so he imposed his own vision on her."